American Ninja Warrior season 12: Night 1

-Some notable competitors like Grant McCartney, Kevin Bull, Abel Gonzalez and Mathis "Kid" Owhadi failed on Corkscrew, an obstacle new to this season, and did not advance to the finals.
+Some notable competitors like Grant McCartney, Kevin Bull, Abel Gonzalez, and Mathis "Kid" Owhadi failed on Corkscrew, an obstacle new to this season, and did not advance to the finals.

 Night 2

 Drew Drechsel originally finished in the top 12, but due to his post-taping legal issues, his runs were edited out.
 Devin Harrelson finished 13th, as he was eliminated on the Corkscrew with a faster time exiting the Salmon Ladder than Graff.
-However, Graff, the top woman who actually finished outside the top twelve, was upgraded to 12th in post-production.
+However, Graff, the top woman who finished outside the top twelve, was upgraded to 12th in post-production.

 St. Louis Semifinals Leaderboard

 St. Louis Finals

 The finals of the show spanned two nights—episode seven, and the beginning of episode eight.

 Power Tower Playoff Bracket

-The Final 8 competed in a single-elimination tournament format with the top 8 seeded based on the performance in the final.
-The result are as follows:
+The Final 8 competed in a single-elimination tournament format with the top 8 seeded based on their performance in the final.
+The results are as follows: